UPDATED: APRIL 19, 2023 | 1 MIN READ

 Why would you be refused home insurance?

-- You’ve been involved in too many claims.
+- Too many claims.

 However, you can still get a policy through your state’s FAIR plan.